jaimetur/PhotoMigrator/README.md

 > <INPUT_FOLDER>/Album2

 > [!IMPORTANT]
-> It is important that you configure properly the file 'Config.ini' (included with the tool), to set properly the accounts for your Photo Cloud Service.
+> It is important that you configure properly the file 'Config.ini' (included with the tool), to set properly the accounts for your Photo Cloud Services.

 ## Config.ini